secure-systems-lab/lab-guidelines/code-review.md

 # Code Review Guidelines

-Code reviews are important, both to ensure code quality, and to learn from each other.
-To get the most out of it, code authors should voice their expectations of a review, and reviewers should state the performed actions and areas of focus.
+Code reviews are important, not only to ensure code quality, but also so project team members can learn from each other.
+To get the most out of the process, code authors should voice their expectations of a review, and reviewers should state the performed actions and areas of focus.